Rothamsted/knetminer/revision-history.md

 # Revision History

-*This file was last reviewed on 14/4/2022*
+*This file was last reviewed on 6/5/2022*

 # 5.0.1-SNAPSHOT

 ## UI Improvements
+* List of gene synonyms added to gene view (#602).
+* Query suggester has become a “Concept selector” which can map keywords to concepts from the knowledge graph.
 * Search reset button.
-* List of gene synonyms added to gene view (#602).
+* Display number of genes in gene list box.

+## API improvements
+* New /graphinfo/concept-info endpoint to retrieve node properties

 ## New configurations
 * Brassica Camelina configuration added.